-What's new in 2022?
+What's new in 2023?

-Appendix I provides a comprehensive list of all of the new standards and amendments issued by the International Accounting Standards Board (IASB), distinguishing between those that are effective for an entity with an annual period beginning on 1 January 2022 and those with a later effective date.
+Appendix I provides a comprehensive list of new accounting standards and amendments issued by the International Accounting Standards Board (IASB), distinguishing between those that are effective for an entity with an annual period beginning on 1 January 2023 and those with a later effective date.